fmtlib/fmt/doc/index.rst

 * deleted functions
 * alias templates

-These are available since GCC 4.8, Clang 3.0 and MSVC 19.0 (2015).
+These are available in GCC 4.8, Clang 3.0, MSVC 19.0 (2015) and more recent compiler version.
 For older compilers use {fmt} `version 4.x
-<https://github.com/fmtlib/fmt/releases/tag/4.1.0>`_ which continues to be
+<https://github.com/fmtlib/fmt/releases/tag/4.1.0>`_ which is maintained and
-maintained and only requires C++98.
+only requires C++98.

 The output of all formatting functions is consistent across platforms.
-In particular, formatting a floating-point infinity always gives ``inf`` while the output of ``printf`` is platform-dependent.
 For example,

 .. code::

   fmt::print("{}", std::numeric_limits<double>::infinity());

-always prints ``inf``.
+always prints ``inf`` while the output of ``printf`` is platform-dependent.

 .. _ease-of-use: